Clean Water Act Section "106" Program

 - Development of a Five (5) Year Water Quality Monitoring Strategy

 The cornerstone of the Program is the collection and interpretation water quality data from surface water, groundwater, and Missouri River system (Lake Sharpe and Lake Francis Case).
 Nine sampling stations on the Missouri River are presently being monitored as well as the four major streams.
 Parameters measured are temperature, pH, turbidity, conductivity, dissolved oxygen, E-Coli, total nitrogen, total phosphorous, stream flow, and pesticides.
 The Water Quality Program also has a CWA Section “106” Supplemental Grant which monitors shoreline erosion on the along a seven (7) mile stretch of the Missouri River.

-The 2016 Sampling season will have the same sampling sites as before which consists of taking lab samples at the mouth of the streams and where they enter our reservation. we sample at all the main streams on the reservation which are Cedar Creek, Medicine Creek, and Short Creek.
+The 2020 Sampling season will have the same sampling sites as before which consists of taking lab samples at the mouth of the streams and where they enter our reservation. we sample at all the main streams on the reservation which are Cedar Creek, Medicine Creek, and Short Creek.
 The 2022 Sampling Season will add some new sampling sites which will be the recreational sites.

 George Honeywell (EPO Director), Steve Langdeau (Former 319 Coordinator), and DJ Middletent (106 Coordinator) demonstrating the use of our YSI which is an instrument that will measure several different paramters at a time to some students at the Lower Brule High School.